DedalusProject/dedalus/docs/pages/tau_method.rst

 Tau Method
 **********

-The *generalized tau method* is a system for imposing boundary boundary conditions (BCs) when solving partial differential equations (PDEs) using polynomial spectral methods.
+The *generalized tau method* is a system for imposing boundary conditions (BCs) when solving partial differential equations (PDEs) using polynomial spectral methods.
 It consists of explicitly adding *tau terms* to the PDE which introduce degrees of freedom that allow the problem to be solved exactly over polynomials.
 Determining the optimal tau terms to add to a given PDE is an open problem, and while we hope to eventually automate this process in Dedalus, currently these terms must be manually added when specifying equations in Dedalus v3.

-The underyling mathematical issue is that most PDEs that we wish to solve do not have exact polynomial solutions.
+The underlying mathematical issue is that most PDEs that we wish to solve do not have exact polynomial solutions.
 Instead, we seek polynomial solutions that approximate the true solution.
 All spectral methods find such a solution by modifying the underlying equations in some way, and then solve for the exact polynomial solution to the modified equations.
 The tau method makes these modifications explicit in the problem specification rather than hiding them within the solution algorithm.